Richard Empson: Career

 Richard Empson, born about 1450, was the son of Peter Empson (d.
 1473) and Elizabeth (Joseph) Empson.
 John Stow claimed that his father was a sieve maker, but there is no evidence of this.
 His father, Peter Empson, held property at Towcester and Easton Neston in Northamptonshire.

 Early in the reign of Henry VII he became associated with Edmund Dudley in carrying out the King's rigorous and arbitrary system of taxation, and in consequence he became very unpopular.
-Retaining the royal favour, however, he was knighted at the creation of the future Henry VIII as Prince of Wales on 18 February 1504, and was soon High Steward of the University of Cambridge, and Chancellor of the Duchy of Lancaster, but his official career ended with Henry VII's death in April 1509.
+Retaining the royal favour, however, he was knighted at the creation of the future Henry VIII as Prince of Wales on 18 February 1504, and was soon High Steward of the University of Cambridge, and Chancellor of the Duchy of Lancaster.
+From around 1504, Empson became a key figure of the Council Learned in the Law, a tribunal established around 1495 that operated outside the normal common law courts to maximize royal revenues through the aggressive collection of debts, bonds, and recognizances owed to the Crown.
+The Council's methods included using informants to prosecute breaches of penal statutes, imprisoning subjects to force financial settlements, and investigating feudal obligations, with Empson personally authorizing pardons, investigating concealed Crown lands, and managing forfeitures.
+According to contemporary accounts, Empson and Dudley collected over £200,000 for Henry VII in just four years, Their enforcement of the laws however made them very unpopular including the harshness in which they used said laws.

 Thrown into prison by order of the new King, Henry VIII, he was charged, like Dudley, with the crime of constructive treason, and was convicted at Northampton in October 1509.
 His attainder by Parliament followed, and he was beheaded on 17 August 1510.
 In 1512, his elder son, Thomas, was "restored in blood", meaning that his father's attainder was reversed so far as it affected him, by Act of Parliament.